Movatterモバイル変換

 The Philadelphia skyline from the South Street Bridge, January 2020

 Philadelphia (/ˌfɪləˈdɛlfiə/ FIL-ə-DEL-fee-ə), colloquially referred to asPhilly, is themost populous city in the U.S. state ofPennsylvania.
 It is thesixth-most populous city in the United States with a population of 1.6 million at the2020 census, while the Philadelphia metropolitan area (sometimes called theDelaware Valley) with 6.33 million residents is the nation'sninth-largest metropolitan area.
-Philadelphia is known forits culture,cuisine, andhistory, maintaining contemporary influence inbusiness and industry, culture, sports, and music.
+Philadelphia is known forits culture,cuisine, andhistory, maintaining contemporary influence inbusiness and technology, sports, and music.

 Refresh with new selections below (purge)